scippie75/arch_bto_15x990/README.md

 At this point of the guide, we will be looking at [General recommendations](https://wiki.archlinux.org/index.php/General_recommendations) which you should follow.
 You may want to do this for yourself and only look at the specific BTO things below.

+### Pulse audio

+Not at all necessary, but it is more fun in my opinion.

+    # pacman -Syu pulseaudio alsa-utils pulseaudio-alsa

 ## Very specific setup

 ### Create SSH tunnel with another computer